tarsqi/ttk/docs/notes/python3.md

 # Porting to Python 3

-This document has some notes on the effort to get a Python 3 version of TTK.
+This document has notes on the effort to get a Python 3 version of TTK.
 Originally, the goal was to get a few steps along the way without any impact to TTK users, that is, no extra installations, not even something as simple as `pip install future` or `pip install builtins`.
 The goal was also to eventually change the code so that it supports both Python 2.7 and Python 3.5 and up.

 This was all dropped.
 The goal is to get a Python3 version in TTK version 3.0.0.
 Period.
 Probably version 3.6.
 This might require extra installation, fine.
-And version 2.7 will not be supported anymore apart from minimal bug fixes on version 2.2.0.
+And version 2.7 will not be supported anymore apart from now on expcept perhaps for requested bug fixes on version 2.2.0.